kemitchell/reviewers-edition-compare.js/README.md

 The following demonstration is also the test suite for the parser, using Node.js' built-in `assert` module.

-Here is a list of reviewers edition strings in ascending order.
+Here is a list of Reviewers Edition strings in ascending order.

 ```javascript
 var sorted = [